mkorkmaz/mkorkmaz.github.io/_posts/2021-06-12-api-problem-specification-compatible-domain-exceptions.markdown

 * Since this response is for clients, I don't want to share some internal information in "trace" and other places.
 I can use an error handler to log this internal information, then return the api problem error response.

-Because in my "domain code" I throw lots of informative exceptions and I want my error responses use these informations.
+Since in my "domain code" I throw lots of informative exceptions and I want my error responses use these informations.

 ProblemDetailsMiddleware provides a trait named CommonProblemDetailsExceptionTrait but it only handles exception internal data to api problem error response data transformation.
 I need an another trait that helps to create an exception and use its internal data for api problem error responses.